 Penis fracture: Is it possible?

 Yes.
-Although rare, penis fracture can occur when there is trauma to an erect penis.
+Although rare, a penis fracture can occur when there is trauma to an erect penis.

 A penis fracture requires urgent medical attention.
-The injury can usually be diagnosed with a physical exam, and prompt surgical repair is typically recommended.
+The injury can usually be diagnosed with a physical exam, but additional testing such as an ultrasound may be needed.
+Prompt surgical repair is typically recommended.

-Left untreated, a penis fracture might result in deformity of the penis or the permanent inability to get or keep an erection firm enough for sex (erectile dysfunction).
+Left untreated, a penis fracture might result in a curved penis or the permanent inability to get or keep an erection firm enough for sex (erectile dysfunction).